sumit2011/sumit/aboutme.md

 My name is Sumit Kumar, i am currently pursuing B.Tech at NIT Srinagar.
 I'm interested in cybersecurity and competitive programming and love to solve problems.
 I'm also a part of z3r0d4y(a cybersecurity club at NIT Srinagar).

 I have the following qualities:

-- I'm curiou to learn new things.
+- I'm curious to learn new things.
 - I'm extremely loyal to my family and friends.